-Unequal rights for a married vs. an unmarried parent for police assistance to retrieve child held by
+Unequal rights for a married vs. an unmarried parent for police assistance to retrieve child

 If the parents are married, the law automatically presumes that the husband is also the father of the child.
 As such, police agencies consider married parents to each have equal rights to their children.
 Police agencies will generally not get involved in disputes between married couples regarding which parent should have the child.
 A police officer will simply say that it is a “civil matter” and to seek a court order.
 If the parents are NOT married to each other, Michigan law allows a man to be legally recognized as the father of a child if both he and the child's mother sign and file with the State an "Affidavit of Parentage" (“AOP”) form.
 This form is legally binding and puts the world on notice that both the mother and father recognize that the man is the father of the child.
 The father’s name will be on the child’s birth certificate.

 However, the same law provides that after a mother and father sign an Affidavit of Parentage, “the mother has initial custody of the minor child, without prejudice to the determination of either parent's custodial rights, until otherwise determined by the court or otherwise agreed upon by the parties in writing and acknowledged by the court.” http://www.legislature.mi.gov/(S(x2jl5p1sosz4m1cpte4irypn))/mileg.aspx?page=GetObject&objectname=mcl-722-1006

 This means that for parents who are not married, the signing of an AOP and the father’s name on a birth certificate do NOT grant custody of the minor child to the father.
 Unless the father obtains a court order, the police can and will refuse to recover the minor child of a father not married to the mother.